kondrak/vkQuake2/README.md

 - warped texture effect (lava, water, slime) is now properly drawn (though only with Vulkan and software renderer!)
 - software renderer has been completely replaced with [KolorSoft 1.1](https://github.com/qbism/Quake2-colored-refsoft) - this adds colored lighting and fixes severe instabilities of the original renderer
 - on first launch, the game attempts to use Vulkan at 1920x1080 resolution by default
+- triangle fans have been replaced with indexed triangle lists due to Metal/MoltenVK limitations
 - on Linux, sound is now handled by ALSA instead of OSS

 Building